 Our eye surgeon performs cataract surgery as an outpatient procedure.
 After you have received sedation and numbing eye drops, a surgical laser creates a flap in the corneal tissue so we can access the lens capsule (the space that contains the lens).
 We then use a combination of laser energy and ultrasound to break up the lens for easy removal.
 Once the lens is removed, our eye doctor inserts an artificial intraocular lens, or IOL.
 This lens can be configured to compensate for refractive errors, actually improving your eyesight over its previous state.
 Our eye doctor then provides post-operative monitoring and any necessary procedures to address complications, such as Yag capsulotomy to clear out any subsequent lens clouding.

 Don’t Put Off Treatment for Cataracts.
 Call Texas Eye Surgeons Today!

 Cataracts can make your life difficult.
-Request your appointment with our eye surgeon at Texas Eye Surgeons in Greenville and Plano by calling (972) 379-3937!
+Request your appointment with our eye surgeon at Texas Eye Surgeons in Plano and surrounding areas by calling (972) 379-3937!